 A co-creative process is very different from a top-down one.
 Here are some tips:

 - Make a small diverse group of people owner of the process, NOT the content.
 Have them formulate a question that holds energy for all stakeholders, so many will be tempted to join in.

 - Have the process owners come up with a design that allows many people to enter the dialogue.
 Shape the design by applying the six principles of co-creation.

-- Have participants take up the responsibility for the implementation of the results of the dialogue, depending on where their energy lies.
+- Have participants take up the responsibility for the implementation of the results of the dialogue.

-In conclusion, there is no one right solution as to how organizations must approach careers.
-Therefore creating a common idea is key if you want people to play a positive part in the Talent management practices your company wants to implement.
+- In conclusion, there is no one right solution as to how organizations must approach careers and shape the talent culture.
+Therefore, creating a common idea is key if you want people to play a positive part in the talent management practices your company wants to implement.
 Co-creation can help.

 Contact us if you want to learn more about evidence-based tooling to positively impact your talent culture.